elastic/ecs/rfcs/text/0037-user-fields.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->
+### General Use Cases:
+- Find all events for a user with a specfic user principal name
+- Find events where user authentication failed
+- Extract detailed information about a user

+### Specific Use Cases:

  ### `cpe`
  Common Platform Enumeration (CPE) is a standardized method of describing and identifying classes of applications, operating systems, and hardware devices present among an enterprise's computing assets.